100Starlings/sincerely/README.md

 # Sincerely
 ## Introduction
-Sincerely is a versatile Ruby gem designed for ...
+Sincerely is a versatile Ruby gem designed for creating, delivering and monitoring email, sms or push notifications.

 ## Table of Contents
 1. [Installation](#installation)